genesis-community/vault-genesis-kit/MANUAL.md

 # Available Addons

 - `init` - Initializes the Vault cluster.
 This can only be run once, as it formats the Vault storage and generates seal keys for protecting the Vault.

-- `target` - Sets up a `safe` target for this Vault, named after the environment, and prompts for initial root token authentication.
+- `target` - Sets up a `safe` target for this Vault, named after the environment, and prompts for authentication.
+Takes an optional `<auth-type>` argument to specify the auth method, such as `github` or `userpass`, defaulting to `token` if not provided.

 - `status` - Determine Vault status: health, availability, and sealed / unsealed state.

 - `seal` - Seals the Vault.